marcelooprimo/cloud-tools/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] This PR fixes a bug.
 - [ ] This PR adds new functionality.
 - [ ] This PR enhances existing functionality.
+- [ ] This PR is for documentation adjustments and improvements.

 ### Description of your changes